101 Ways You’re Probably Wasting Money — and How to Stop

 5. Reaching for Paper Towels

-Paper towels are a bad habit for most American households, where we spend as much as $20 a month on eight or more rolls.
+Paper towel use is a bad habit for most American households, where we spend as much as $20 a month on eight or more rolls.
 Paying extra to mop up messes with a disposable towel seems silly when there are plenty of cheap, reusable alternatives.

 Ways You’re Wasting Money in the Bathroom